 The culture and glory of Sikhism is made with a lot of aspects.
-Be it the stories of bravery, camaraderie of the gurus, or the blessings and teachings, there are various aspects which have constituted Sikhism as we know it today.
-Clothing is one of them and specially the clothing related to head covering holds a special significance.
+Be it the stories of bravery, the camaraderie of the gurus, or the blessings and teachings, there are various aspects that have constituted Sikhism as we know it today.
+Clothing is one of them and especially the clothing related to head covering holds a special significance.
 Today, in this blog by Turban King Australia, we are going to tell you about another important headwear in the Sikh community, the Parna Turban.

 Knowing about the Parna Turban

 Covering the Kesh holds a special significance and is a strong commandment by the guru in Sikhism.
 Parna is quick to wear that casually ties the hair of the person.
-Traditionally, Parna is used for household purposes, that is, when the person is casually at his home, or is in his local area.
+Traditionally, Parna is used for household purposes, that is, when the person is casually at his home or is in his local area.
 It can often be found as being worn by the farmers when they are going to the fields for their farming work.
-As Sikh people always prefer to keep their heads covered, parna is also worn as a quick wear when they are visiting a nearby shop.
+As Sikh people always prefer to keep their heads covered, parna is also worn as quick-wear when they are visiting a nearby shop.
 A Parna Turban can be defined as a small colored cloth that may measure two to three meters.
 Even though it is worn casually, it may not be fit for sports purposes as it might come out to be loose.
-This is the reason most of the Sikh players prefer to wear a patka over parna.
+This is the reason most Sikh players prefer to wear a patka over parna.

-More on Parna Turban
+More on Sikh Parna

 Parents generally prefer a patka for their kids but as the child grows, he shifts to a Parna Turban.
 It is mostly preferred to be worn in either blue color or Kesari color.
-However, it is available and worn in more colors also, as per the wearers choice.
-In Punjab, Parna Turban is also preferred to be worn by the migrants from the states such as UP.
+However, it is available and worn in more colors also, as per the wearer’s choice.
+In Punjab, Parna Turban is also preferred to be worn by migrants from the states such as UP.
 Among other people, It is preferred by Amritdhari Sikhs also.
-They prefer to wear a keski under the turban, and then have a Parna Turban over it.
+They like to wear a keski under the turban, and then have a Parna Turban over it.

 The difference in tying styles of the Parna Turban